gishikawa3/my_nnabla/doc/python/file_format_converter/onnx/operator_coverage.rst

 Neural Network Activation Functions
 +++++++++++++++++++++++++++++++++++

-Count 8/11
+Count 0/11

 ======================================== =============== =============== =================================================
 Operator                                 Opset           Status          Description
 ======================================== =============== =============== =================================================
-Sigmoid                                  6               OK              Implemented by Sigmoid Swish                                                    Not test        Not implemented Tanh                                     6               OK              Implemented by Tanh ReLU                                     6               OK              Implemented by Relu LeakyReLU                                6               OK              Implemented by LeakyRelu Softmax                                  1               OK              Implemented by Softmax ELU                                      6               OK              Implemented by ELU SELU                                     6               OK              Implemented by SELU CReLU                                                    Not test        Not implemented CELU                                                     Not test        Not implemented PReLU                                    6               OK              Implemented by PRelu
+Sigmoid                                  6               Not test        Implemented by Sigmoid Swish                                                    Not test        Not implemented Tanh                                     6               Not test        Implemented by Tanh ReLU                                     6               Not test        Implemented by Relu LeakyReLU                                6               Not test        Implemented by LeakyRelu Softmax                                  1               Not test        Implemented by Softmax ELU                                      6               Not test        Implemented by ELU SELU                                     6               Not test        Implemented by SELU CReLU                                                    Not test        Not implemented CELU                                                     Not test        Not implemented PReLU                                    6               Not test        Implemented by PRelu
 ======================================== =============== =================================================

 Normalization
 +++++++++++++

-Count 1/4
+Count 0/4

 ======================================== =============== =============== =================================================
 Operator                                 Opset           Status          Description
 ======================================== =============== =============== =================================================
-BatchNormalization                       6               OK              Implemented by InstanceNormalization,BatchNormalization
+BatchNormalization                       6               Not test        Implemented by InstanceNormalization,BatchNormalization
 MeanSubtraction                                          Not test        Not implemented ClipGradByValue                                          Not test        Not implemented ClipGradByNorm                                           Not test        Not implemented